lokisk1155/Fish-Hatchery-Inventory-system/README.md

 [swr](https://swr.vercel.app/): SWR is a strategy to first return the data from cache (stale), then send the fetch request (revalidate), and finally come with the up-to-date data, making it an ideal choice to help facilitate real time updates.

+[starter](https://vercel.com/templates/next.js/tailwind-css-starter-blog) This starter kit provided a head start in setting up the basic frontend architecture of the application, allowing for more focus on the unique functionalities required.

 [tailwindcss](https://tailwindcss.com/): While the recommendation was to use Material-UI, Tailwind CSS offers a utility-first approach, that I am accustomed to developing with.

-[starter](https://vercel.com/templates/next.js/tailwind-css-starter-blog) This starter kit provided a head start in setting up the basic frontend architecture of the application, allowing for more focus on the unique functionalities required.
+Along with it being apart of the starter.

 <br>